 '''

 import java.io.;

 public class FileInputStreamTestProgram {

-public static void main(String[] args) {
+public static void main(String args[]) {

 try {

 FileInputStream in = new FileInputStream("myFile.dat");

 while(in.available() > 0)

 System.out.print(in.read() + " ");

 in.close();

 } catch (FileNotFoundException e) {

 System.out.println("Error: Cannot open file for reading");

+} catch (EOFException e) {

+System.out.println("Error: EOF encountered, file may be corrupt");

 } catch (IOException e) {

 System.out.println("Error: Cannot read from file");

 }

 }

 }

-}

 '''

 Notice that we now use read() to read in a single byte from the file.
-Notice as well that we can use the available() method which returns the number of bytes available to be read in from the file (i.e., the file size minus the number of bytes already read in).
+Notice as well that we can use the available() method which returns the number of bytes available to be read in from the file (i.e., the file size minus the number of byte as already read in).